bootstrap-vue/bootstrap-vue/src/components/sidebar/README.md

 ### Padding

 The sidebar by default has no padding.
-You can apply padding utility classes to the component, or margin/padding utility classes to the content of the sidebar
+You can apply padding utility classes to the component, or margin/padding utility classes to the content of the sidebar.

 ### Disable slide transition